-From the 1st July 2021, if you are above the age of 60 and meet certain eligibility requirements, you will be able to make a once off contribution to your superannuation of up to $300,000 from the proceeds of selling your primary residence.
+From the 1st of July 2021, if you are above the age of 60 and meet certain eligibility requirements, you will be able to make a once off contribution to your superannuation of up to $300,000 from the proceeds of selling your primary residence.
 This can be made regardless if you don’t meet the standard eligibility criteria to contribute to super.

 The beauty of this contribution is that it is not considered a non-concessional contribution and therefore does not count towards your contribution caps.
 This contribution can still be made regardless if your total superannuation balance (TSB) is above $1,700,000.

 As stated previously, to be eligible to make a Downsizer Contribution you must meet a certain criteria, this criteria is as follows:

 - You must be 60 years old or older at the time you make the Downsizer Contribution.

 - The amount you contribute is from the proceeds of selling your primary residence where the contract of sale exchanged on or after 1st July 2018.

 - Your home was owned by either yourself or your spouse for at least 10 years or more prior to the sale.